Choudhry18/RealEstate_dashboard/DOC.md

   Do not provide analysis or comparisons unless specifically asked.

   Just state the fact and stop.
 No additional context needed.
 `);

+const complexFactPrompt = PromptTemplate.fromTemplate(`
+  You are providing detailed factual information about a property using both internal database and web search.

+  PROPERTY INFORMATION:
+  Name: {name}
+  Address: {address}
+  City: {city}
+  State: {state}
+  Year Built: {yearBuilt}
+  Units: {units}
+  Levels: {levels}
+  Submarket: {submarket}

+  PROPERTY RENT HISTORY:
+  {yearlyRents}

+  COMPLEX FACTUAL QUESTION: {question}

+  INSTRUCTIONS:
+  1. First check the internal database information provided
+  2. If the question cannot be fully answered with the internal data, use web search to find the necessary information
+  3. For web searches, consider using queries like:
+     - "{name} {address} property details"
+     - "{name} {city} real estate facts"
+     - "{submarket} {city} property information"
+  4. When you include information from web searches, provide a citation using the format: [Source name](URL)

+  Give a comprehensive but concise answer to this factual question.
+  Integrate information from both the database and web search (if needed).

+  EXAMPLES:

+  Question: What amenities does this property offer?
+  Answer:
+  The Woodlands at Main offers a premium amenity package including a resort-style pool, 24-hour fitness center, pet park, and business center.
+The property also features EV charging stations and private garages for select units.
+[The Woodlands Official Site](https://www.woodlandsmain.com/amenities)

+  Question: What school districts serve this property?
+  Answer:
+  The Ridgeline Apartments are served by the Leander Independent School District.
+Specifically, children at this address attend River Ridge Elementary School (K-5), Canyon Ridge Middle School (6-8), and Vista Ridge High School (9-12).
+[Leander ISD](https://www.leanderisd.org/schools)

+  Now, provide a factual answer to this question about {name}: {question}
+`);

 const comparisonPrompt = PromptTemplate.fromTemplate(`